GeoEnergyLab-EPFL/Bigwham-Tutorials/examples/Examples.md

-# Verification tests for Elastic crack problems
+# Verification examples for the solution of Elastic crack problems with BigWham
 ### ROADMAP

 - OK -> script exists and is in the repo already